About hearing tests

 Speech recognition testing evaluates your ability to understand words and sentences spoken at an everyday listening level but can vary for different types of tests.
 It can also determine your speech recognition threshold, or the faintest speech that you can hear half of the time.
 As people with hearing loss often have difficulty understanding speech in background noise, speech testing may be done in a quiet or noisy environment.

-Your audiologist may also use other tests to get a more detailed understanding of your hearing loss.
+Your hearing specialist may also use other tests to get a more detailed understanding of your hearing loss.

 A number of middle ear tests don’t test hearing but provide information about how the middle ear is functioning.
 Tympanometry measures how well the tympanic membrane (ear drum) is moving.
 This test helps detect fluid in the middle ear, a perforated eardrum, or wax blocking the ear canal.
 Acoustic reflex measures look at the volume at which the tiny muscle in the inner ear contracts, to help determine where hearing loss is happening.
 Static acoustic impedance measures the physical volume of air in the ear canal, which is useful in diagnosing a perforated eardrum or checking the openness of ventilation tubes.